ventureoo/BloodFading/README.md

 ## Requirements

-Can run on versions of JDK 8+ and requires the latest ProtocolLib to support the latest versions of Minecraft.
+Can run on versions of Java 8+ and requires the latest ProtocolLib to support the latest versions of Minecraft.